Fatal196/Wordle/README.md

 This project is designed so that the Python file can be downloaded and executed locally.
 Please make sure to check the `requirements.txt` before running the game.

+**Please note that `wordle.py` requires a list of 5-letter words, which is currently only available in German.
+You can add and/or remove words individually.**

 ## Installation

 Clone the repository: